-The deemed loan to originator is classified within "loans and receivables".
+The deemed loan to originator is classified within 'loans and receivables' in accordance with IAS 39.
 The initial measurement is at fair value with subsequent measurement being at amortised cost using the effective interest method.
 The effective interest on the deemed loan is calculated with reference to the interest earned on the beneficial interest in the mortgage portfolio less the residual interest due to LTSB.
 Under the terms of the mortgage sale agreement, LTSB retains the right to receive excess income arising on those loans, as deferred consideration, after certain higher priority payments have been met by the LLP.